eneliviu/LovinEscapades/README.md

 - Send inquiries to the site admin from the `Contact Us` page
 - Register on the site from the `Registration` page

 Designed with user-friendliness in mind, ***LovinEscapades*** is an intuitive application aimed at helping users maintain focus and boost engagement.
 It's important to note that this app serves as a demonstration of acquired full-stack programming skills in fulfillment of the requirements of Milestone Project 4, rather than being a final product.
+The project's foundation builds upon the concepts from Milestone Project 2, where I developed a TODO list using a front-end stack.

 The application can be accessed at [***LovinEscapades***](https://shorturl.at/f4uCn)